dougeby/IntuneDocs/intune/app-based-conditional-access-intune-create.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-This topic provides instructions on how to set up app-based conditional access policies for apps that are part of the list of approved apps.
+This article provides instructions on how to set up app-based conditional access policies for apps that are part of the list of approved apps.
 The list of approved apps consists of apps that were tested by Microsoft.

 > [!IMPORTANT]
-> This topic walks through the steps to add an app-based conditional access policy using Exchange Online, but you can use the same steps when adding other apps like SharePoint Online, Microsoft Teams, etc. from the list of approved apps.
+> This article walks through the steps to add an app-based conditional access policy using Exchange Online, but you can use the same steps when adding other apps like SharePoint Online, Microsoft Teams, etc. from the list of approved apps.

 ## To create an app-based conditional access policy
 1. Go the [Azure portal](https://portal.azure.com) and sign in with your credentials.